 - Interdisciplinary and cross-sector research – how are different disciplines or communities able to work well together, and understand each other?
 How can tensions be recognised and navigated?

 - Science/research communication and participation – how can both the process and outputs of research be better disseminated?
 How can those impacted by research feed into the design of research questions and methods?

 - Funded studentship currently being filled (2019-), 'User engagement with renewable energy: what works in theory and what is done in practice?

 - Stefano Magariello (2018-), 'Inside low carbon energy transition policymaking: local governance imaginaries and practices'

 - Rebecca Fisher (2018-), 'Exploring the impact of sustainability education using the Eden Project as a case study'

 - Sanjay Chaturvedi (2017-2019), 'Innovation Matters: The Case of Water and Sewerage Companies in England and Wales'

 - Lauren Stabler (2016-), 'Envisioning Sustainability: A regional review of the East of England'

-Rosie teaches qualitative research methods for the GSI's MSc Sustainability, and supports the Dissertation module.
+Rosie is module lead for the Governance & Behavioural Change module for the GSI's MSc Sustainability, and supports the Better Business module (both in collaboration with the eden project).
 She guest lectures on ARU courses such as the MSc in Consumer Psychology, and Sustainable Technologies Master's module.
 She has acted as external marker/examiner/supervisor for the Cambridge Institute for Sustainability Leadership, the University of Cambridge Master's on Interdisciplinary Design for the Built Environment, and UCL's Interaction Centre.
 She regularly hosts undergraduate and Nuffield sixth-form student research placements.
 She has previously supervised a number of University of Cambridge mathematics undergraduate courses.

 - PhD Fluid Dynamics, University of Cambridge